 When to use what method of contact

 Keep in mind that some information may be more suitable for texts (shorter messages, reminders, and check-ins) than lengthy or sensitive information, or information that is legally required to be translated.
-Please take a look at these privacy and security considerations for ELLs and immigrant families if you are considering using Talking Points.
+Please take a look at these privacy and security considerations for ELLs and immigrant families if you are considering using Talking Points or other apps.

 8. Identify the information and updates that ELL families will need in their language.

 Does planning and communication in your district take ELLs and their families into account?
 It is critical that ELL families have clear information from the school in their language, especially about schedules and learning models.
 ELL families will need to know:

 - how learning will be delivered and any options they might have